marcf08/Death-App-Research/UserBase.md

 According to [Andrew Chen](http://andrewchen.co/quora-what-is-considered-a-significant-number-of-users-for-a-free-consumer-internet-product/), a free model requires some tens of millions of users.
 Even if we accounted for the global population of individuals with a cancer diagnosis, the number of potential users would be far less than what would make such a product viable.

 ### SaaS Model
 A SaaS model is also necessarily difficult due to the price point.
-Individuals with serious medical conditions cannot be charged at a permium for both moral and practical reasons.
+Individuals with serious medical conditions cannot be charged at a permium for both moral and practical reasons (most have significant bills).
 Nonetheless, the SaaS model provides a ready way of predicting revenue.
 Nonetheless, we can perform some "back of the napkin" calculations based on the percentage of the potential user base that we think could be captured.

 ### YRR Calculations